Apple may seek to stop U.S. launch of Galaxy phone

 Apple sued Samsung for patent infringement last year, accusing the South Korean electronics maker of "slavishly" copying the iPhone and iPad.
 Samsung denies the claims and countersued.

-Apple's comments on Thursday came a day after Samsung Electronics, the world's largest smartphone vendor, expanded its CEO's role to include oversight of corporate strategy across the entire Samsung Group - a conglomerate of more than 80 companies.

-Choi Gee-sung, 61, spearheaded Samsung's ascension to smartphone and TV leadership and his elevation signals that the storied South Korean conglomerate is grooming its next leader.

-Apple filed papers this week seeking to ban Samsung's new Galaxy S III, along with the Galaxy Nexus.
+Apple filed papers on Tuesday seeking to ban Samsung's new Galaxy S III, along with the Galaxy Nexus.
 Samsung has already booked over 9 million preorders of the Galaxy S III, which is set to be sold by carriers in the United States on June 21, Apple said in its court filing.

 Samsung, however, argued that Apple should not be allowed to seek such a fast injunction against the Galaxy S III.